 Regular reader may remember that there's three general sources of inflation (modulo random catastrophes): cost push, demand pull, wage push.
 The cabal of Evangelical Radical Right Wingnuts accept only the last as a cause.
 Many wee little LCD electrons have been spent on righting that wrong.
-And now, lo and behold, a lamestream pundit takes up the spear.
-I feel so much better.
+And now, lo and behold,

 The inflation that has plagued both the United States and Europe since 2021 has come substantially from so-called supply-side factors, or shocks hampering the economy's ability to churn out goods: a pandemic that closed plants, wars that raised prices of grain, climate change-induced crop failures that did the same, Houthi rebels launching drone attacks on one of the world's busiest maritime choke points and so on.
 For many of those supply-side woes, higher rates are making matters worse.
 "The Fed's main tool for lowering inflation," as economist Mark Zandi told The Atlantic, "is actually doing the opposite."